 ::= { dot11StationConfigEntry 26 }

-dot11<XXX>ActivatedImplemented: Dynamically operational capability
+dot11<XXX>Activated and (actual/implied) dot11<XXX>Implemented: Dynamically operational capability with capability indication

 General

-This pattern is for a feature that, when present in an implementation, becomes operational or non-operational dynamically within the lifetime of a particular instance of the implementation.
+This pattern is for a feature that, when present in an implementation, can become operational or non-operational dynamically within the lifetime of an implementation.
 Such dynamic changes occur as a result of behaviors or interactions described within Std 802.11, for example, based on a protocol exchange, or receiving an enablement indication from a peer entity, or as a result of an external entity writing to the MIB attribute.
-It is critical to unambiguous description of the behavior that only one entity be able to change the attribute, whether that is an internal or external entity.
+It is critical to provide an unambiguous description of the behavior that only one entity be able to change the attribute, whether that is an internal or external entity.

 Such an attribute can be used within the Standard to control protocol or behaviors which are dependent on whether the feature is currently operational, as well as to both allow an external entity to change the operational state and to inform an external entity of the current operational state of the feature, thus allowing such systems to manage aspects of the feature, or make other dynamic decisions within the management of the overall deployment.